shashankmahajan99/ctf-writeups/first-bloods/cr3_CTF/misc/web-crypto/README.md

 # Lets dive into the source code

-Since cmd/main.go is the entry point for any GoLang application, I started from there as well.
+Since main.go is the entry point for any GoLang application, I started from there as well.
 ![main.go](images/main-go.png)

 Seeing the bcrypt hash ```$2a$04$5FGCCcPg1sELCWwnSqWYZemUYOqNIpjwo0l2KAw.1jmP0jLTEqcg.```, my first thought was head over to [CrackStation](https://crackstation.net/)

 ![crackstation result](images/crackstation-result.png)

 But it was not able to find any results.
-I thought about bruteforcing this myself in the background, but before I start to bruteforce lets actually see if this bcrypt is being used as a password or soeme other sensitive data or its just a rabbit hole.
+I thought about bruteforcing this myself, but before I start to bruteforce lets actually see if this bcrypt is being used as a password or soeme other sensitive data or its just a rabbit hole.

 Lets continue navigating through the source code.
-Inside server.go, I can see there is a server being created in cmd/main.go using the gin framework.
+Inside server.go, I can see there is a server being created using the gin framework.

 ![server.go](images/server-go.png)